nebs123/alx-low_level_programming/0x08-recursion/README.md

-5-sqrt_recursion.c - function that returns the sqrt of x 6-is_prime_number.c - function that checks whether a no is prime or not 100-is_palindrome.c - function that checks if input is palindrome
+5-sqrt_recursion.c - function that returns the sqrt of x 6-is_prime_number.c - function that checks whether a no is prime or not 100-is_palindrome.c - function that checks if input is palindrome 101-wildcmp.c - function that checks if two strings are similar